West Jersey Football League: History

 The league comprises 96 teams from public and private high schools in South Jersey and is the second-largest high school football league in New Jersey.
 The league was created in 2010 as a better way to balance teams that had faced imbalances in the size and quality of teams within conferences.
 While some regretted the loss of old rivalries, the conference made an effort to establish crossover games between teams that had traditions of playing each other regularly in the past.

 With a decline in the number of student athletes playing football at West Windsor-Plainsboro High School North that would be inadequate for the school to field a team of its own, the West Windsor-Plainsboro Regional School District attempted to combine the teams from the two schools to have them operate as a single co-operative football team for the 2017–18 school year based at West Windsor-Plainsboro High School South.
 Given that the size of the schools is larger than the threshold established by the state for co-op programs (North is classified as Group 3 and South as Group 4 based on the size of the enrollment of each school), the proposal was rejected in a 76–16 vote by the West Jersey Football League and by the Leagues and Conferences Committee of the New Jersey State Interscholastic Athletic Association, before an appeal of the decision was rejected by the Commissioner of the New Jersey Department of Education.
 In August 2017, the district announced that WW-P North would cancel its program.
 The members of the canceled program will be eligible to play for the North junior varsity football team, but will not be able to play for the South team.

 Divisions

-Here is the 2024–25 West Jersey Football League divisional alignment.
+Below is the 2024–25 West Jersey Football League divisional alignment.
 The new divisions were announced by the WJFL on November 29, 2023.
 Division alignments change every two years depending on school size.
 The schools are organized into their 2024–25 NJSIAA group classification.
 Each division’s number of teams range from 5 to 7.

+The 2026-27 alignment was announced January 5, 2026.